Łazanki noodles

 Moreover, they can be incredibly versatile.
 Often, they’re cooked with ingredients available at the moment, such as fried onions and sour cream.
 They pair wonderfully with ground meat in a rich tomato sauce or various vegetable sauces.
 They are also great as pasta with mushrooms.
 And for those with a sweet tooth, there are delightful sweet variations of lazanki featuring poppy seeds, cream, and fruits.

 Our recipe will show you how to make lazanki from scratch.
 Many people think making homemade pasta is time-consuming, but trust me, it’s not.
 And, of course, the taste of homemade pasta is much better than store-bought.
+These homemade noodles are actually one of the most amazing foods from Eastern Europe.

 Ingredients you’ll need